vishal423/generator-jhipster-standalone-profile/README.md

 # Pre-requisites

-This guide assumes that you have already setup a Jhipster application.
+This guide assumes that you have already setup a JHipster application.

 # Installation